 Curb appeal makes all the difference in the world.
 Imagine you going to an open house, and finding dead plants in the yard, old chipped paint, and a broken porch swing.
 You wouldn’t make an offer either, right?
 The same goes with your home.
 It might not be that bad, but sprucing up the front of the home, will draw more attention and help get the offers.

 What’s the fix?
 Well, you can add new landscape design, add a few trees and floral arrangements.
 If the paint needs some added flair, try a new color, or even a fresh coat goes a long way.
 Consider paving the driveway if it isn’t.
 The changes you need to make really depend on how it looks, and what prospective buyers are seeing.
+How to sell your house according to USA Today post also talks about the importance of curb appeal and getting your house ready.
+If you have issues that you will not be fixing, make sure to disclose those issues to the buyers upfront.
+If you think you can fix it, get it done.
 These minor changes (most which aren’t costly), will really help attract more buyers, and help you get the offer.

 2. The repairs –